-The primary objective of the Pennsylvania DBE is the support of the Victoria Home in Ossining, New York.
+The primary objective of the Pennsylvania DBE is to support charitable endeavors.
 To accomplish this, we host various fundraising activities, throughout the year.
 The average annual State donation is $15,000, which represents 80 percent of the monies raised by our chapters.
 These chapters also “adopt” the residents and individually send them presents/cards on birthdays and holidays, as well as correspond and visit with them periodically.
 From time-to-time individual chapters and the State Board have raised funds to purchase specific medical equipment needed by the home and its residents.
 The National Motto, “Not Ourselves, but the Cause”, promises that the DBE will never forget these elderly people who depend upon us.

 The secondary objective of the DBE is to foster an understanding of British and British Commonwealth cultures and traditions.
 You will find DBE sisters volunteering in libraries, hospitals, historical societies, churches and schools.
 Up to 20% of monies raised goes to local charities (e.g., women's shelters and children's charities).

 There are no paid employees within the organization.
 Not too many philanthropic organizations can make this claim.